2025 Tennessee's 7th congressional district special election

-The 2025 Tennessee's 7th congressional district special election will be held on December 2, 2025, to fill the vacant seat in Tennessee's 7th congressional district.
+The 2025 Tennessee's 7th congressional district special election was held on December 2, 2025, to fill the vacant seat in Tennessee's 7th congressional district.
 The deadline for entering the special election was on October 7, 2025.
-The winner will serve in the United States House of Representatives for the remainder of the 119th United States Congress, which will end on January 3, 2027.
-The seat became vacant on July 20, 2025, following the resignation of Republican Mark Green who took a private sector job.
+Republican Matt Van Epps defeated Democratic nominee Aftyn Behn in the general election, and will serve in the United States House of Representatives for the remainder of the 119th United States Congress, which will end on January 3, 2027.
+The seat became vacant on July 20, 2025, following the resignation of Republican Mark Green, who took a private sector job.
 Green resigned after voting to help pass the One Big Beautiful Bill Act.

 Primary elections took place on October 7, where Republican Matt Van Epps and Democrat Aftyn Behn won their respective primaries.
-The in-person early voting period runs from November 12 to November 26, 2025.
+The in-person early voting period ran from November 12 to 26.

-Background
+In the December 2 general election, Van Epps defeated Behn by 8.8%.
+Democrats significantly improved their margins in the special election, overperforming their 2024 result by 12.6%.
+Although voter turnout was lower, as is common in special elections, it reached a level similar to what the district recorded during the 2022 midterms.
+This marked the strongest Democratic performance in the district since 1982.

+Van Epps was sworn in to Congress on December 4, 2025.

+Partisan background

-The 7th congressional district includes parts of Nashville that are heavily Democratic, such as downtown, two universities, Belmont and Vanderbilt, and most of the city’s majority-black precincts.
+The 7th congressional district is a mixed urban-rural district includes parts of Nashville that are heavily Democratic, such as downtown, two universities, Belmont and Vanderbilt, and most of the city's majority-black precincts.
 Surrounding counties, including Cheatham, Dickson, Robertson, and Williamson, are generally affluent and include mainly majority-white exurbs and suburbs.
 Franklin, in particular, is a wealthy Republican suburban stronghold.
-Montgomery County, anchored by Clarksville, Tennessee’s fifth-largest city, is politically mixed and slightly more competitive than the district overall.
+Montgomery County, anchored by Clarksville, Tennessee's fifth-largest city, is politically mixed and slightly more competitive than the district overall.
 Clarksville is diverse, with White, Black, and Hispanic populations spread throughout the city, and the county often serves as a bellwether for the district.
-The district’s rural areas are solidly Republican, consisting of eight counties that are predominantly White, and this portion helps maintain the district’s Republican lean.
+The district's rural areas are overwhelmingly Republican, consisting of eight counties that are predominantly White, and this portion helps maintain the district's strongly red character.

 In the 2024 presidential election, the district voted for Donald Trump by more than 22%.
 It also supported Mark Green in 2024 by over 21%.
-As of 2025, the district has a Cook PVI of R+10.
+The district's 2025 Cook PVI was R+10.